 “There are a number of people who are in opposition to any meaningful climate policy.
 They are also significantly vocal, in often quite frightening ways, about the need to curtail immigration to resist the movement of people into the country,” Benson said.

-Gallardo, an immigrant herself, emphasised the importance of not assuming that migrants only care about immigration issues.
+Gallardo, an immigrant herself, emphasized the importance of not assuming that migrants only care about immigration issues.

 “We care about climate change.
 We care about education.
 We care about wages and we care about health care and we care about immigration,” she said.
 “And a powerful thing that I see is that the more Trump's administration is trying to create a dividing rhetoric, the more we are coming together.”